jaeaton/ECWP-Winch-Data/README.md

 The latest version can process winch log files to get cast information and place the data in a UNOLS Wire Log format.
 Winch logs that this can process are: All ECWP Winches, RV Atlantis, WinchDAC, WCWP Traction Winch.

 To Do:
-- [ ] Migrate to TopLevel.StorageProvider API from SaveFileDialog (obsolete)
 - [ ] Generate new wire path diagram
 - [ ] Display UNOLS Winch string statuses
 - [ ] Start casts (and log files) based on payout and tension